aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/attachments/removing-attachment-from-an-existing-pdf/_index.md

 type: docs
 weight: 20
 url: /net/removing-attachment-from-an-existing-pdf/
+description: Aspose.PDF can remove attachments from your PDF documents.
+Use C# PDF API to remove attachments in PDF files using Aspose.PDF library.
 ---

 Aspose.PDF can remove attachments from PDF files.
 A PDF document’s attachments are held in the Document object’s EmbeddedFiles collection.